meliorence/react-native-snap-carousel/README.md

 ### React Native version

-:warning: **RN 0.43.x is the minimum required to use versions `>= 3.0.0` of the plugin.
-If you're using an older release of React Native, you are stuck with version `2.4.0`.
-Please note that we won't support this older version of the plugin.** Also, make sure to check [the relevant documentation](https://github.com/archriss/react-native-snap-carousel/blob/v2.4.0/README.md).
+:warning: **RN 0.43.x is the minimum recommended version for plugin releases `>= 3.0.0` since it was the first version to introduce the `FlatList` component.** Since version `3.5.0`, the component will fall back to rendering a `ScrollView` if you're using an older version of React Native (mirroring the effect of setting prop `useScrollView` to `true`). **But keep in mind that the `ScrollView` component is not suited to render huge number of items.** If you experience performance issues, consider updating your React Native version and using the default `FlatList` version.

 Bear in mind that we follow RN evolutions closely, which means newer versions of the plugin might break when used in conjunction with a version of RN that is not the latest stable one.